 You’ve chosen a catchy subject line, you’ve created some great content, and the design of your email is looking sweet.
 There’s just one last step to complete your email marketing masterpiece.
-You need an email call to action (CTA), and one that’s going to work!
+You need an email call-to-action, and one that’s going to work!

 What is an email call to action?

-A call to action is a button or a link which prompts readers to click.
+A call-to-action, or a CTA, is a button or a link which prompts readers to click.
 It should grab the subscriber’s attention, and encourage them to act.

 These actions could be reading your latest blog post, browsing through your online store, or making a purchase.

 The best ones are more than just a bright button with catchy text.
-A call to action should compel your readers to act immediately.
+A CTA should compel your readers to act immediately.

 Maybe you’ve sent out an email campaign and – hurrah!
 Your subscribers are opening it!